rackerlabs/design-system/_docs/style/spacing.md

 There are two types of content:

 - **Headers**: Headers are the highest level of the content hierarchy and are used for page titles, section titles, subsection titles, and  container titles.
-- **Body elements**: Body elements are located just below the header and consist of list items, drop-down selectors, and paragraphs.
+- **Body elements**: Body elements are located below the header and consist of a wide variety of components including body text, list items, form controls, and visualizations.

 Apply a *stack* value to the space below a [header](#headers) (8px) and [body elements](#body-elements) (4, 8, or 16px according to the content type).